Tench-class submarine: Design

-A significant benefit of the tank rearrangement was that these boats could carry four additional torpedoes in the forward torpedo room, for a total of 28.
-This was a change that had been asked for by submarine crews much earlier, but could not be accommodated in the earlier designs due to the lack of space in the torpedo rooms.
+A significant benefit of the tank rearrangement was that these boats could carry two additional torpedoes for the lower bow tubes in the forward torpedo room, giving a total of 26 torpedoes carried.
+Later, this would be increased again with two additional torpedoes for the bottom stern tubes in the aft torpedo room, for a total of 28 torpedoes carried.
+Submarine crews had been asking for more torpedoes, but this could not be accommodated in the previous classes, as the vent risers restricted the available space.

+Torpedoes

+At the beginning of World War II the standard torpedo for US fleet submarines was the 21-inch, Mark 14 torpedo.
+As the war progressed, the Navy introduced the electric wakeless Mark 18 Torpedo and the Mark 23 torpedo, a simplified high-speed-only version of the Mark 14.
+Additionally, a small 19" swim-out acoustic homing Mark 27 torpedo supplemented the armament in fleet boats for defense against escorts.
+Near the end of the war, the offensive Mark 28 torpedo acoustic homing torpedo was introduced.
+Well after the war the Mark 37 Torpedo was introduced.

+Deck guns

 Many targets in the Pacific War were sampans or otherwise not worth a torpedo, so the deck gun was an important weapon.
 Due to war experience, most Tench class were armed with a 5 in/25 caliber gun, and some boats had two of these.
 Additional anti-aircraft guns included single 40mm Bofors and twin 20mm Oerlikon mounts, usually one of each.